KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 Where `DOMAIN` is `DOMAIN` listed in the prerequisites.

-Additionally, you will need to update your `tap-values.yaml` with this additional CNR configuration:
+Additionally, update your `tap-values.yaml` with this additional CNR configuration:

 ```yaml
 cnrs: